-Though unclear, the medical community believes that gastroparesis is caused by the damage of a nerve called the Vagus Nerve.
+Though unclear, the medical community believes that gastroparesis is caused by damage to a nerve called the Vagus Nerve.
 Your vagus nerve helps manage the complex processes in your digestive tract.
-One such process is the signalling of your stomach muscles to contract and push food into your small intestine.
+One such process is the signaling of your stomach muscles to contract and push food into your small intestine.

 A damaged vagus nerve cannot send signals to your stomach muscles.
 This prevents your stomach muscles from functioning properly.
 This causes food to remain in your stomach longer than necessary instead of moving into your small intestine for digestion.
 Your vagus nerve can be damaged by diseases such as diabetes, for example, or by surgery to your stomach or small intestine.

 Diabetes is the most common attributed cause of gastroparesis.
 It damages nerves including your vagus nerve and specific cells in your stomach.
 Medications such as opioid pain relievers, antidepressants, high blood pressure meds, and allergy meds can lead to slow gastric emptying causing symptoms similar to gastroparesis.
 If you already have gastroparesis, these meds could actually make your condition worse.
 Other attributed causes of gastroparesis include: